mahaloz/old_mahaloz.re/_posts/ctf/2020-09-13-csaw-quals-2020-blox.md

 new_hs(skip=True)
 ```

-With a final solve looking something like this:
+With a final solve looking something like this in the end:

 ![](/assets/images/blox_final.gif)

 ## Thanks Where Thanks is Due
 Like I said before, my teammates are what make this solve so successful.
 I couldn't have done it without: [Paul](https://github.com/pcgrosen), [Nathan (UCSB)](https://github.com/n-wach), [Nathan (ASU)](https://twitter.com/Pascal_0x90), and any other person the jumped into the voice channel to help.
-Playing with friends is what makes these games fun :).
+Paul came up with the brilliant idea to only overwrite one byte in the jump bytes.
+Playing with friends is what makes these games enjoyable :).

 ## Conclusion
 Like earlier, the challenge files and all the solve scripts can be found [here](https://github.com/mahaloz/mahaloz.re/tree/master/writeup_code/csaw-quals-20).
 This CTF had a lot of guessy challenges, but it also had some very well crafted pwn challenges -- like this one by [itzsn](https://github.com/itszn).
 Overall, I think this CTF was good **for the current times**.
 It's not easy to organize a CTF with death and fires on the horizon.
 Thank you NYUSEC.
 Oh yeah, and we got first overall :).